GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 - allow the user to complete their work (or go Back)
 - remove a history entry on completion of a task

-This could be perfect for temporary modals or interstitals: the new URL is something that a user can use the Back gesture to leave from, but they then cannot accidentaly go Forward to open it again (because thef entry has been removed).
+This could be perfect for temporary modals or interstitals: the new URL is something that a user can use the Back gesture to leave from, but they then cannot accidentaly go Forward to open it again (because the entry has been removed).
 This is just not possible with the current History API.

 ## Try the App History API

-You can try the App History API from August 2021 in a Canary version of Chrome or Chromium-based browsers by enabling the "Experimental Web Platform features" flag.
+You can try the App History API in Chrome 95 and above by enabling the "Experimental Web Platform features" flag.
 You can also [try out a demo][demo] by [Domenic Denicola][domenic].

 We're especially eager for feedback on issues labelled with ["feedback wanted"][feedback-wanted] on GitHub.
-You can also check out the repo and spec more generally at [https://github.com/WICG/app-history], including filing new issues.
+You can also check out the repo and spec more generally at [https://github.com/WICG/app-history][repo], including filing new issues.

 While the classic History API appears straightforward, it's not very well-defined and has [a large number of issues][history-api-issues] around corner cases and how it has been implemented differently across browsers.
 We hope you consider providing feedback on the new App History API.